 28. The Announcement of Changes

-28.1.
-Any opening, moving and taking over of a law office, as well as any association or termination of the association of attorneys-at-law engaged in a joint legal practice may be announced in the means of mass communication no more than two times in the period of six months following the change, in a manner not violating the prohibition of advertising.

 This provision also seems to have no sense other than to forbid publicity – therefore, the provisions regarding publicity may again be relevant.
 I can see no reason why, under the EU’s rules, you may not advertise more than twice.

 28.2.
 The changes referred to in Rule 28.1. may be communicated by the attorney-at-law concerned in a circular letter to his/her clients, other attorneys-at-law, court experts, judicial and administrative bodies and professional associations of lawyers.